TylerBestRepo/DFICyclingInstructionsandChecklist/README.md

 # DFICyclingInstructionsandChecklist
-For RA job so the user can verify they've performed all necessary actions.

 This is an app designed to perform basic checklist functions and store the values in a txt file on the phone.
 It additionally has built in videos to provide a visual guide for the users to follow.
 It has functions that pull the location of the device as well as the current weather via a JSON